This post may contain Affiliate Links. Read my full disclosure for more info

 I also recommend learning how to make circle monograms in Cricut Design Space as well.

 Free Script Monogram Fonts

-For this tutorial on how to make a script monogram, I will be using the Monogram KK font.
-But, I will leave 4 other free fonts that work well with script monograms as well.
+I will be using the Monogram KK font in this tutorial today on how to make monograms in Cricut Design Space.
+But I will leave 4 other free fonts that work well with script monograms as well.
 The Monogram KK is my favorite free font for script monograms because you can use it to make interlocking monograms.

 What order do Initials go in a Monogram?

 The order of the initials will depend on the type of monogram that you are creating.
 If you are creating a monogram where all 3 letters are the same size, the order will go: first name initial, middle name initial and last name initial.